-U.S. Steel Corporation (incorporated by reference to Exhibit 10.23.3 to the Company's Annual Report

-- 10.17 † Second Amended and Restated Coke Purchase Agreement, dated as of April 18, 2023, by and between Indiana Harbor Coke Company, L.P. and Cleveland-Cliffs Steel LLC (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed on April 24, 2023, File No. 001-35243) 21.1 \ Subsidiaries of the Registrant (filed herewith) 22.1 \ List of Issuers and Guarantor Subsidiaries (filed herewith) 23.1 \ Consent of KPMG LLP (filed herewith) 31.1 \ Chief Executive Officer Certification Pursuant to Exchange Act Rule 13a-14(a) or Rule 15d-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 31.2 \ Chief Financial Officer Certification Pursuant to Exchange Act Rule 13a-14(a) or Rule 15d-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 32.1 \ Chief Executive Officer Certification Pursuant to Exchange Act Rule 13a-14(b) or Rule 15d-14(b) and Section 1350 of Chapter 63 of Title 18 of the U.S. Code, as Adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.2 \ Chief Financial Officer Certification Pursuant to Exchange Act Rule 13a-14(b) or Rule 15d-14(b) and Section 1350 of Chapter 63 of Title 18 of the U.S. Code, as Adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 95.1 \ Mine Safety Disclosure (filed herewith) 97.1 \ Incentive Compensation Recoupment Policy (filed herewith) 101\ The following financial statements from SunCoke Energy, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2023, filed with the Securities and Exchange Commission on February 22, 2024, formatted in iXBRL (Inline eXtensible Business Reporting Language): (i) the Consolidated Statements of Income, (ii) the Consolidated Statements of Comprehensive Income, (iii) the Consolidated Balance Sheets, (iv) the Consolidated Statements of Cash Flows, (v) the Consolidated Statements of Equity, and (vi) the Notes to Consolidated Financial Statements.
-104\ The cover page from SunCoke Energy, Inc's Annual Report on Form 10-K for the year ended December 31, 2023 formatted in iXBRL (Inline eXtensible Business Reporting Language) and contained in Exhibit 101. \ - Provided herewith. - Management contract or compensatory plan or arrangement. - Certain portions have been omitted pursuant to a confidential treatment request.
-Omitted information has † been separately filed with the Securities and Exchange Commission.
+- 10.16† Amended and Restated Coke Purchase Agreement, dated as of September 1, 2009, by and between Middletown Coke Company, LLC, a subsidiary of the Company and AK Steel Corporation (incorporated by reference herein to Exhibit 10.34 to the Company's Amendment No. 5 to Registration Statement on Form S-1 filed on July 18, 2011, File No. 333-173022) 10.17† Second Amended and Restated Coke Purchase Agreement, dated as of April 18, 2023, by and between Indiana Harbor Coke Company, L.P. and Cleveland-Cliffs Steel LLC (incorporated by reference herein to Exhibit 10.1 to the Company's Current Report on Form 8-K filed on April 24, 2023, File No. 001-35243) 10.18 Advisory Agreement, dated as of May 16, 2024, by and between SunCoke Energy, Inc. and Michael G. Rippey (incorporated by reference herein to Exhibit 10.1 to the Company's Quarterly Report on Form 10-Q filed on July 31, 2024, File No. 001-35243) 19.1 SunCoke Energy, Inc. Insider Trading Policy 21.1 Subsidiaries of the Registrant (filed herewith) 22.1 List of Issuers and Guarantor Subsidiaries (filed herewith) 23.1 Consent of KPMG LLP (filed herewith) 31.1 Chief Executive Officer Certification Pursuant to Exchange Act Rule 13a-14(a) or Rule 15d-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 31.2 Chief Financial Officer Certification Pursuant to Exchange Act Rule 13a-14(a) or Rule 15d-14(a), as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 32.1 Chief Executive Officer Certification Pursuant to Exchange Act Rule 13a-14(b) or Rule 15d-14(b) and Section 1350 of Chapter 63 of Title 18 of the U.S. Code, as Adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.2 Chief Financial Officer Certification Pursuant to Exchange Act Rule 13a-14(b) or Rule 15d-14(b) and Section 1350 of Chapter 63 of Title 18 of the U.S. Code, as Adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 95.1 Mine Safety Disclosure (filed herewith) 97.1 Incentive Compensation Recoupment Policy (filed herewith) 101 The following financial statements from SunCoke Energy, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2024, filed with the Securities and Exchange Commission on February 21, 2025, formatted in iXBRL (Inline eXtensible Business Reporting Language): (i) the Consolidated Statements of Income, (ii) the Consolidated Statements of Comprehensive Income, (iii) the Consolidated Balance Sheets, (iv) the Consolidated Statements of Cash Flows, (v) the Consolidated Statements of Equity, and (vi) the Notes to Consolidated Financial Statements.
+104 The cover page from SunCoke Energy, Inc's Annual Report on Form 10-K for the year ended December 31, 2024 formatted in iXBRL (Inline eXtensible Business Reporting Language) and contained in Exhibit 101. - Provided herewith. - ^ Management contract or compensatory plan or arrangement. - † Certain portions have been omitted pursuant to a confidential treatment request.
+Omitted information has been separately filed with the Securities and Exchange Commission.